sentenial/developer-docs/pages/prodNuapay/np_secjws.md

 {% include important.html content="This will be the only time you will be able to download this key and we will not retain it on our servers.
 If you need to regenerate the key for any reason you will need to revoke the certificate (see below)." %}

-{% include important.html content="Ideally you should generate your public private key pair in a HSM and provide the CSR to be signed over the REST endpoints.
+{% include important.html content="Ideally you should generate your public private key pair in a HSM and present the CSR to be signed over the REST endpoints.
 The certificate creation UI in the developer dashboard is offered as a convience tool to you" %}